Key Takeaways

 This step depends on what kind of business you are running and what your product is.

-So try and figure out where you fit in and how to find people that are writing about the product or service you are selling.
+So, try and figure out where you fit in and how to find people who are writing about the product or service you are selling.

 ✅ 10.7 Manual SERP searches

-Head over to Google and simply search for “add link”, “add website”, “add company” and similar ideas you can think of to find websites, often directories and maps, that you could get a link from – or simply search for “free link building opportunities” to find guides and PDFs containing exact links to pages that you can easily create links from yourself.
+Head over to Google and simply search for “add link”, “add website”, “add company”, and similar ideas you can think of to find websites – often directories and maps – that you could get a link from.
+Or simply search for “free link building opportunities” to find guides and PDFs containing exact links to pages where you can easily create links yourself.

 11. Outreach